Bike Friendly Building Consulting

 - completed the region's first study Benchmarking the State of Cycling in Metro Vancouver, which documents the extent and quality of the bikeway network and their influence on key outcomes including ridership and collisions involving cyclists.
 The State of Cycling received an Award of Excellence for Research and New Directions in Planning from the Planning Institute of BC and will inform future planning decisions, supporting Metro Vancouver in achieving its goals;

 - partners with academic and government stakeholders on research into emerging topics such as electric micro-mobility vehicles and the intersects between active transportation cycling and population health;

-Gavin is a nationally recognized leader in transportation planning and facility design, with a lifetime focus on active transportation.
-Gavin brings two decades of experience facilitating trans-disciplinary teams in developing ambitious, award winning plans and projects.
-Using a collaborative approach, Gavin has helped organizations and agencies across Canada integrate policy and design innovation to achieve more efficient, safe and sustainable built environments.
-Recent projects that are relevant to Park Royal include bicycle facility design guidance for all ages and abilities cycling facilities on the North Shore, the State of Cycling Study, and wayfinding signage and communications strategies for Coquitlam, and the Arbutus Greenway in Vancouver and for TransLink.
+A nationally recognized leader in transportation policy, planning, and facility design, Gavin brings two decades of experience facilitating trans-disciplinary teams in developing ambitious, award-winning plans and projects.
+Using a collaborative approach, Gavin has helped organizations and agencies across Canada integrate policy and design innovation to achieve more efficient, safe, and sustainable built environments.
+As one of a select few certified trainers for the National Association of City Transportation Officials (NACTO), Gavin presents regularly at conferences and seminars throughout Canada.

 MA - Director of Programs